peanutbutterandcrackers/chiyoko/README.md

 So, you'll have everything in the same directory, but compressed.
 (This special parameter's syntax has been intentionally made to resemble Python's special variable syntax.)

 * ```-I``` turns on photo processing.
-Photo processing as in resizes everything to be 1000xautomatic_value size (by default) An optional parameter to ```-I``` can change the resize scale.
+Photo processing as in resizes everything to be 1300xautomatic_value size (by default) An optional parameter to ```-I``` can change the resize scale.
 I generally use 1300, 1700 and similar numbers for the super important pictures, but 1000 works just fine for most cases.

 * ```-V``` turns on video processing.
 This doesn't take any arguments.
-The underlying avconv command that does the video processing is courtesy of @leklachu, a really cool guy.
+The underlying command that does the video processing is courtesy of @leklachu, a really cool guy.

 * ```-h``` or ```--help``` will give you usage information